Edmartt/password-hasher/README.md

 # PASSWORD HASHER

-A little script that ask the user for an input and use the hash function from passlib library.
-The main purpose of this project was use a more secure way of storing users data like passwords.
+A script that ask the user for an input and use the hash function from passlib library.
+The main purpose of this project is to use a more secure way of storing users data like passwords in databases.

 ## Install